projectcalico/calico/docs/GettingStarted.md

 # Getting started with Calico on Docker

 Calico provides IP connectivity between Docker containers on different hosts (as well as on the same host).

-These instructions use Vagrant and VirtualBox to set up a pair of Docker hosts, but any 64 bit Linux servers with a recent version of Docker and etcd (available on localhost:4001) should work.
+*In order to run this example you will need a 2-node CoreOS cluster with Docker and etcd installed and running.*  You can do one of the following.
+* Set this up yourself, following instructions at https://coreos.com/docs/
+* Use Vagrant and Virtual Box as detailed in the next section.

 If you want to get started quickly and easily then we recommend just using Vagrant.
+If you set up CoreOS, Docker and etcd yourself, proceed to [Starting Calico services][]

-## Setting up a cluster of Docker hosts
+## Setting up a cluster using Vagrant and Virtual Box

 If you don't already have Docker hosts available, you can set some up by running the following instructions on a Windows, Mac or Linux computer.
 If you've never used Vagrant, CoreOS or Etcd before then we recommend skimming their docs before running through these instructions.